casadoj/lisflood-reservoirs/notebook/ResOpsES/README.md

 The first step is to define the catchments of each of the reservoirs included in ResOpsES.
 After several tries, the most appropriate procedure is simply to apply `cutmaps` on the *upArea.nc* map (upstream area) iteratively on each of the reservoirs.
 The location of the reservoirs must be coherent with LISFLOOD *ldd.nc* map (local direction drainage); I did this step manually on GIS.
 The output of `cutmaps` is a set of mask NetCDF files for all the reservoirs in the dataset.

 After creating the catchment masks, the notebook [6_create_dataset.ipynb](6_create_dataset.ipynb) generates catchment statistics from the **LISFLOOD static maps**.
 The statistics are specific for each "category" of static maps: geomorphology, land use, crop coefficient, streams, soil properties, LAI, water demand.
 They include mean, standard deviation, mininum and maximum, but the functions applied.
 In the case of time series (LAI and water demand), monthly and yearly aggregates were computed.
-The result is the file *attributes_EFAS_static_maps.csv*.
+The result is a table of 110 attributes for the 304 reservoirs saved in the file *attributes_EFAS_static_maps.csv*.

 Similarly, I have computed catchment statistics from the **LISFLOOD model parameter maps**.
 In this case the only statistic is the mean.
-The result is the file *attributes_EFAS_model_parameters.csv*.
+The result is a table with 14 attributes for the 304 reservoirs saved in the file *attributes_EFAS_model_parameters.csv*.

-Moreover, I have added to the ResOpsES dataset catchment statistics from **EMO-1**.
-To do so I have developed a new tool named `catchstats` in the [lisflood-utilities](https://github.com/ec-jrc/lisflood-utilities) repository.
+Moreover, I have added to the ResOpsES dataset catchment statistics from **EMO-1** and **EFAS5**.
+To generate catchment statistics from EMO-1 I have developed a new tool named `catchstats` in the [lisflood-utilities](https://github.com/ec-jrc/lisflood-utilities) repository.
 Using this tool I have computed monthly and yearly averages of the three meterological variables in EMO-1: precipitation, air temperature and open water evaporation.
+From EFAS5, I used the inflow time series extracted from the long run (see following section) to calculate monthly average inflow and average, minimum and maximum annual inflow.
+In total, there are 54 meterological attributes saved in the file *attribues_EFAS_hydrometeorology.csv*.

 ### 2.5 Input time series: inflow and meteorology